luisgls/SOPRANO/README.md

   - e) Be sure that you are using the GNU command line if you are running in a MacOS (https://www.topbug.net/blog/2013/04/14/install-and-use-gnu-command-line-tools-in-mac-os-x/)
   - f) Add dependencies to your path for easy running or hardcode the scripts
   - g) The genome file used in SOPRANO or SSB is a two column file that contains the info of the name of the fasta id (column 1) and the length of that sequence (column 2).
-  - h) The UNIX system used should be able to recognize \t as a tab separator
+  - h) The UNIX system used should be able to recognize \t as a tab separator, some encodings may have problems on recognizing special characters

 #### Using VCF annotated instead of ensembl format
 To convert a VCF annotated file to the input format for SOPRANO, the user can run vep-annotation-reporter from (https://vatools.readthedocs.io/en/latest/vep_annotation_reporter.html) using the following command: